R3tr0gh057/Categorizer/README.md

 - **Interactive Path Selection:** All scripts prompt the user for the required directories.
 - **Automatic File Parsing (sorter.py):** Extracts patient names and report dates from PDF filenames using a flexible pattern.
+- **Advanced Sorting (updated-sorter.py):**
+  - Extracts patient name, body part/scan type, and age (from PDF) for robust folder matching.
+  - Multi-tiered matching: name → age → body part, to resolve ambiguities.
+  - Moves (not copies) files to the matched folder, cleaning up the source directory.
+  - Generates a detailed skipped reports log (`skipped_reports.txt`) with grouped reasons.
 - **Date Range Matching (sorter.py):** Searches for the correct patient folder within a configurable date range to account for delays between scan and report dates.
 - **Progress Bar:** Displays a progress bar for file processing using `tqdm` (Python scripts).
-- **Logging & Status Messages:** Logs all actions and warnings to both the console and a log file (`categorizer.log` for sorting, `zipper.log` for zipping).
+- **Logging & Status Messages:** Logs all actions and warnings to both a log file and the console.
 All major actions also print a status message (success, warning, error, info) to the terminal for real-time feedback.
 - **Automatic Zipping & Archiving (zipper.py & shell/zipper.sh):**
   - Zips each patient folder (inside month folders) and moves the resulting zip file to a user-specified directory.
 The original folders remain in place.
   - **Checkpointing:** Skips patient folders that have already been zipped (if a .zip file with the same name exists in the destination).